Jdawg0309/smartthings-door-control/README.md

 # SmartThings Door Control API

 This project is a Node.js and Express-based API that integrates with the SmartThings API to manage connected door locks.
-It allows users to:
+It provides the ability to:
-- **Set lock codes**
+- **Set lock codes** via URL parameters.
-- **Lock and unlock doors**
+- **Lock and unlock doors** using URL parameters.
-- **Log and debug requests**
+- **Log and debug requests** for troubleshooting.

 ---

 ## Features

-- **Set Lock Codes**: Assign custom lock codes to specific slots on SmartThings-compatible locks.
+- **Set Lock Codes**: Easily assign custom lock codes to specific slots on SmartThings-compatible locks.
 - **Lock/Unlock Doors**: Remotely control the state of your locks.
+- **URL-Based Control**: Supports operations via URL, making it accessible directly from a browser.
-- **Error Handling**: Includes robust error handling for malformed requests and invalid device IDs.
+- **Error Handling**: Includes robust error handling for invalid requests or parameters.
 - **Debugging Logs**: Logs API requests and payloads for easier debugging.

 ---